Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Introduction

 \subsubsection{Categorical characterization}

-Note that studies of Fourier-Mukai loci are a priori geometric by definition in the sense that we define "geometric" tt-structures as tt-structures that are equivalent to $(\perf X,\tens_{\ecal O_X}^\bb L)$.
-In particular, most of computations in examples above turn out to be applications of existing results in birational geometry.
-Hence, it is natural to try to give categorical characterizations of Fourier-Mukai loci to potentially give backward applications to geometry.
+Note that studies of Fourier-Mukai loci so far are a priori geometric by definition in the sense that we define "geometric" tt-structures as tt-structures that are equivalent to $(\perf X,\tens_{\ecal O_X}^\bb L)$.
+In particular, many computations in examples above turn out to be applications of results from birational geometry.
+Hence, it is natural to try to give categorical characterizations of Fourier-Mukai loci to potentially give backward applications of studies of derived categories to birational geometry.
 Thus, in the latter part of this paper, we will try to give more categorical characterizations of "geometric" tt-structures and Fourier-Mukai loci.
+In this paper, we will focus on the underlying topological spaces and for clarity let $\spc^\fm \cal T$ (resp. $\spc_\vartriangle \cal T$) denote the underlying topological space of the ringed space $\spec^\fm \cal T$ (resp. $\spec_\vartriangle \cal T$).

-First, we will discuss comparison of the Fourier-Mukai locus with the \textbf{Serre invariant locus} $\sspec \cal T$ in a triangular spectrum.
+First, we will discuss comparison of the Fourier-Mukai locus with the \textbf{Serre invariant locus} $\spc^\ser \cal T$ in a triangular spectrum.
 Here, we should note that the underlying set of a triangular spectrum consists of some special types of triangulated subcategories and thus we can talk about Serre functor invariance of the points in the triangular spectrum.
 By construction it will be straightforward to see

-Note that $\sspec \cal T$ is defined purely triangulated categorically and in \cite{HO22}, Hirano-Ouchi beautifully reproved the Bondal-Orlov reconstruction by showing $\sspec \perf X \iso X$ when $X$ is a smooth projective variety with ample (anti-)canonical bundle.
+Note that $\spc^\ser \cal T$ is defined purely triangulated categorically and in \cite{HO22}, Hirano-Ouchi gave a beautiful reinterpretation of the Bondal-Orlov (topological) reconstruction by showing $\spc^\ser \perf X \iso X$ when $X$ is a smooth projective variety with ample (anti-)canonical bundle.
 In this paper, we will see the following: \begin{theorem}[Corollary \ref{FM ample}, Theorem \ref{curves}] Let $\cal T$ be a triangulated category with $X \in \FM \cal T$.
 Suppose $X$ is a smooth projective curve or a smooth projective variety with ample (anti-)canonical bundle.
 Then

 \end{theorem} Since the cases of elliptic curves and non-elliptic curves are two extremes in terms of structures of triangular spectra, we propose the following conjecture: \begin{conjecture}[Conjecture \ref{main conjecture}] Let $\cal T$ be a triangulated category with $X \in \FM\cal T$.
 Then we have